Check one of my favorite guitar players, Shawn Lane, using scale patterns in the following video at 00:49, at 2:27, at 2:49, at 3:11

 Another thing you get out of practicing this (as showcased in the above 2 videos), is that you can use scale patterns to create melodic ideas.

-Using scale patters in your guitar solos, adds direction and forward motion to the story telling in your solo.
+Using scale patterns in your guitar solos adds direction and forward motion to the storytelling in your solo.

 The repetitive nature of the melodic sequence that makes up a scale pattern,

 You can come up with your own patterns.

 Here’s the system:

 - Come up with a series of 3 or 4 numbers, for example, 1234

 - These numbers represent intervals: so 1234 in the key of C, would give you the notes CDEF if you start the number series on a C note.

 - You create what is called a scale pattern (or melodic sequence) when you carry this number series around to different starting notes in the key.